itisusama-writer/152410/chapter-9.md

 Because she didn't want to be saved.

-After lunch, as they walked back through the bazaar toward the hotel, Ayesha fell into step beside her cousin.
+After lunch, as they walked back through the bazaar toward the hotel, Ayesha fell into step beside her sister.

 "They're starting to notice," she said quietly.